USPTO Examiner BUI THA O H - Art Unit 2825

 After-Final Amendment Practice

-This examiner enters after-final amendments leading to allowance in 34.9% of cases where such amendments are filed.
-This entry rate is in the 54% percentile among all examiners.
-Strategic Recommendation: This examiner shows above-average receptiveness to after-final amendments.
-If your amendments clearly overcome the rejections and do not raise new issues, consider filing after-final amendments before resorting to an RCE.
+This examiner enters after-final amendments leading to allowance in 35.5% of cases where such amendments are filed.
+This entry rate is in the 45% percentile among all examiners.
+Strategic Recommendation: This examiner shows below-average receptiveness to after-final amendments.
+You may need to file an RCE or appeal rather than relying on after-final amendment entry.

 Pre-Appeal Conference Effectiveness